hmrc/customs-declarations/README.md

 # Multiple wco-dec services - config switching based on ACCEPT header

-Two versions of this service are available on the Dev Hub.
-This is a requirement for External Test allowing for us to have one version (v1) available publicly and another version (v2) restricted to whitelisted applications.
+Three versions of this service are available on the Developer Hub.

-v1 & v2 have separate configuration sections for the MDG wco-declaration endpoint so the versions may be pointed to different backend services.
+Each have separate configuration sections for the MDG wco-declaration endpoint so the versions may be pointed to different backend services.

 Supplying the required ACCEPT header in the request distinguishes which service configuration to use: